rayhanadri/book-rent-api/README.md

 - 🔎 Book search & availability tracking
 - 👤 User registration & authentication
-- 📅 Rent, return, and renewal of books
+- 📅 Rent and return of books
 - 💳 Integration with payment gateway for deposits and payments
 - 📈 Real-time status updates and transaction history
 - 🛡️ Secure RESTful APIs with token-based authentication